g105b/git-deploy/README.md

 ### Post checkout scripts.

-By default, `post-checkout.bash` will be executed directly after the checkout succeeds.
+By default, `after-checkout.bash` will be executed directly after the checkout succeeds.
 The script will receive the repo name (with slashes removed) as the first argument.

-It is possible to provide a separate bash script for each individual repository by putting them in the `post-checkout.d/` directory, as scripts named as the repository's name (with slashes replaced with underscores), e.g. `post-checkout.d/MyAccount_RepoName.bash`.
+It is possible to provide a separate bash script for each individual repository by putting them in the `after-checkout.d/` directory, as scripts named as the repository's name (with slashes replaced with underscores), e.g. `after-checkout.d/MyAccount_RepoName.bash`.

 ## Database.

 Included within this repository is a database migration script, allowing you to keep your database in version control.

-To run the database script, call it using the post-checkout script for your project, passing the name of the project as either the first argument (cli) or the `project` query string parameter (web).
+To run the database script, call it using the after-checkout script for your project, passing the name of the project as either the first argument (cli) or the `project` query string parameter (web).

 e.g. `php db.php username_repo`